TriLab-bioinf/WORKSHOP2024_3/Guide_3_advanced_DE_analysis_ex2.md

 We will analyze the impact of Drug A and B overtime.
 There are two possible approaches:

 A.  A pairwise comparisons between each time point and the baseline (M0).
-A kind of two-sample t-test comparisons.
+A kind of two-sample t-test comparison, named Wald-test, that is used by DESeq2.

 B.  A Likelihood Radio Test approach (LRT), where you look at genes that are differentially expressed in at least one time point.
 A kind of anova test.